trimstray/nginx-admins-handbook/README.md

       systemctl daemon-reload && systemct restart nginx
       ```

-3. Adjusts the system limit on number of open files in NGINX worker:
+3. Adjusts the system limit on number of open files for the NGINX worker.
+The maximum value can not be greater than LimitNOFILE (in this example: 35,000).
+You can change it at any time:

     ```bash
     # Set the limit for file descriptors for a single worker process (change it as needed):